Large deviation limits of invariant measures: Diffusions with jumps

-where $e_i$ denotes the $i$th vector of the standard basis in $\R^d$\,.)
-In some more detail, the LDP follows from Theorem 5.4.3 on p.419 in Puhalskii \cite{Puh01} by observing that the predictable characteristics of $X^n$ without truncation, as defined, e.g., on p.292 in Puhalskii \cite{Puh01}, are of the form where $\Gamma\in\mathcal{B}(\R^d)$\,, so that the local characteristics as on p.415 in Puhalskii \cite{Puh01} are given by
+provided $X=(X_t\,,t\ge0)$ is absolutely continuous and $X_0=x$ and $I_{x}(X)=\infty$\,, otherwise.
+In some more detail, the LDP follows from Theorem 5.4.3 on p.419 in Puhalskii \cite{Puh01} by observing that the predictable characteristics of $X^n$ without truncation, as defined, e.g., on p.292 in Puhalskii \cite{Puh01}, are of the form where $\Gamma\in\mathcal{B}(\R^d)$\,, so that the local characteristics, as on p.415 in Puhalskii \cite{Puh01}, are given by